pretix/django-formset-js/README.rst

   The value of ``{{ formset.prefix }}``.
   This is used to find the management form.

+``data-formset-delete-confirm-text``
+  A question to ask the user to confirm a click on the delete button, e.g. "Do you really want to delete this entry?".
+Optional.

 ``data-formset-body``
   This indicates where all the child forms are.
   New forms are inserted in here.